BETA NOPS Scheme

 The BETA NOPS Code calls for every one of its members to evaluate the risk of NOPS contamination during each step of the manufacturing process, from field to feed sack.
 This includes the sourcing, storage, transport and actual processing.
 Suppliers of raw materials are audited on a regular basis and staff undergo rigorous training.

 Suppliers of raw materials will be regularly audited and staff will also undergo rigorous training to ensure strict adherence to the Code.

-Any company making claims relating to NOPS must be a member of the scheme as the scheme involves more than purely auditing to the NOPS appendix as part of a UFAS audit.
+Any company making claims relating to NOPS must be a member of the scheme as the scheme involves more than purely auditing to the NOPS code.
 Having product made in a NOPS accredited manufacturing plant does NOT mean that the company marketing the product is NOPS accredited.